tytysam/spotify-listen-along-app/README.md

-# LSTN ALNG - A Spotify-based listening room for you and your friends
+# LSTN ALNG - Music should be shared.

 Listen Along is bringing back listening rooms.
-Intimate opportunities to share music with your friends.
+Intimate opportunities to share and experience music with your friends.
 A shared queue can be added to and edited by anyone present in the listening room.
-Vote songs up the queue and jam synchronously together—-even when you can't be together.
+Vote songs up the queue and jam synchronously together via Spotify—-even when you can't be together.

 <!-- **Link to site:** https://tytysam.github.io/TheBoys_Supe-r_Destruction/ -->